united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datamodel/_index.md

 For efficient message handling and data organization within the UNS, several strategies have been implemented:

-1. **Time-Series Data Handling**: The '_historian' schema, using TimescaleDB, organizes time-series data effectively.
+1. **Time-Series Data Handling**: The `_historian` schema, using TimescaleDB, organizes time-series data effectively.
 This structured approach enables detailed data analysis while ensuring organized data management and reduced system load.

 2. **Payload Structure**: JSON has been selected as the primary data format for payloads.
 Its direct readability, simplicity, and compatibility make it particularly suitable for the manufacturing environment, striking a balance between handling complex data structures and maintaining user-friendliness.